zettsu-t/cppMockgen/README.md

 Attached _Makefile_ assumes Google Test / Mock are installed at $HOME/googletest.

+## License

+Copyright (c) 2016 Zettsu Tatsuya

+This software is released under the BSD 3-Clause License (the new BSD license), see [LICENSE.txt](LICENSE.txt).
+This follows the license of Google Test and Google Mock.

 ## And more

 Please read [howToUse.md](howToUse.md) and [notes.md](notes.md) to know more details.